Xusheng Luo

 paper

 This paper presents a novel framework for designing socially-aware robotic trajectories in human-populated environments, defining socially-awareness as the avoidance of human discomfort.
-The approach formulates this as an online optimization problem, leveraging zeroth-order optimization and motion planning to minimize human complaints, uniquely using bandit feedback without contextual information to enhance the social value of robot trajectories.

 Single-agent Indirect Herding of Multiple Targets using Metric Temporal Logic Switching